wrygiel/eclipse-external-problem-marker/README.md

 Configuration
 -------------

+If you want to change the default configuration, you will need to know a good deal about **regular expressions** (specifically, group substitution syntax).
 All configuration is done via editing `<arguments>` elements in the `.project` file.

 All keys are **required**.
 Here is what they mean: